 Wales has particular strengths in Diagnostics, Medical Technology, Wound Healing and Stem Cell Research and enjoys a $150 m (£100m) dedicated Life Sciences Fund, and is home to Europe’s first Centre for NanoHealth, the Institute of Life Science, and the Welsh Life Sciences Hub.

-GE Healthcare’s first Innovation Village in the UK recently opened in Cardiff which will grow emerging life science businesses and academic spin outs.
+GE Healthcare’s first Innovation Village in the UK opened in Cardiff, which will grow emerging life science businesses and academic spin outs.

-The Welsh Government has recently formed a $160 million Life Sciences equity investment fund to support companies in the sector.
+The Welsh Government formed a $160 million Life Sciences equity investment fund to support companies in the sector.